Antzy21/Antzy21/README.md

 ### Hi there 👋

+## I like Chess.
+I like functional programming.
+I write functional program to play Chess.

 <!--
 **Antzy21/Antzy21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.